Exemptions

 4. Qualified accountants of recognised professional body with more than five years’ relevant post-qualifying experience may apply for the Fast Track Professional route.
 Please click HERE for details.

-Application for CGQP module(s) exemption, together with the certified true copies of supporting documents (including but not limited to, certificates and transcripts of the academic or professional qualifications) and exemption fees (if applicable), must be submitted online.
+1. Application for CGQP module(s) exemption with the certified true copies of supporting documents (including but not limited to certificates and transcripts of the academic or professional qualifications) and exemption fees (if applicable), must be submitted online.

-1. The Institute may require applicants to provide supplementary information if necessary.
-If the supplementary information is not provided by stipulated deadline, the exemption application will be deemed the rejected and a new application will have to be submitted.
+2. The Institute may require applicants to provide supplementary information if necessary.
+If the supplementary information is not provided by the stipulated deadline, the exemption application will be deemed rejected and a new application will have to be submitted.

-2. All approved exemption statuses will be forfeited if the applicants fail to settle their exemption fees within the stipulated deadline from the issuance date of the relevant exemption confirmation notification.
+3. All approved exemption statuses will be forfeited if the applicants fail to settle their exemption fees within the stipulated deadline (i.e. one month from the issuance date of the relevant exemption confirmation notification).

 New students’ exemption

-1. Students are required to apply for exemptions immediately upon studentship registration.
-Exemption applications should be made within six months from successful new studentship registration.
-Applications after six months will not be accepted.
+1. Students are required to apply for exemptions immediately upon studentship registration or within six months from successful new studentship registration.
+Applications submitted after six months will not be accepted.

-3. Unless further and better information is provided, the same qualification could not be used for the purpose of another exemption application.
+3. Unless further and better information is provided, the same qualification could not be used for other exemption applications.

 Further exemption

-1. After a relevant qualification acquired after the studentship registration, further exemption applications should be made within six months from the conferment of the newly acquired qualification.
+1. Students who acquire a relevant qualification after the studentship registration should apply for further exemption within six months from the conferment of the newly acquired qualification.

-1. An additional administrative charge of HKD700 is payable for ALL late applications, and
+1. An additional administrative charge set for the applicable financial year is payable for ALL late applications, and

 Application period made from the award of qualification Late application charge